-Cytotec (misoprostol) is used to prevent the formation of ulcers in the stomach during treatment with aspirin or non-steroidal anti-inflammatory drugs (NSAIDs).
+Cytotec (misoprostol) is a synthetic (man-made) prostaglandin used to prevent the formation of ulcers in the stomach during treatment with aspirin or non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs and aspirin are used to treat pain, fever, arthritis, and inflammatory conditions.
-It is a synthetic (man-made) prostaglandin.
-This medication is available in generic form.
-Common side effects include nausea or stomach cramps.
+Cytotec is available in generic form called misoprostol.
+Common side effects of Cytotec include diarrhea, nausea, or stomach cramps.

 The recommended adult oral dose of Cytotec for reducing the risk of NSAID-induced gastric ulcers is 200 mcg four times daily with food.
 Cytotec may interact with antacids that contain magnesium.
 Other drugs may also interact with Cytotec.
 Tell your doctor all prescription and over-the-counter medications and supplements you use.
 Cytotec must not be used during pregnancy to prevent stomach ulcers because of possible harm to a fetus.
 Use birth control while taking Cytotec and for at least one month or one completed menstrual cycle after you stop taking it.
 This medication passes into breast milk.
 This drug is unlikely to harm a nursing infant.
 Consult your doctor before breast-feeding.